 I once heard that the best stories are either about extraordinary characters in ordinary situations or ordinary characters in extraordinary situations.
 I’d say that most iconic characters break the mold; they are extraordinary and so are their situations.

 We can observe similarities that make these iconic characters memorable.
 They all deviate from social norms and expectations.
 Most of them have distinct clothing or accessories and memorable catch-phrases.

 We can learn even more about iconic characters by asking questions and further studying them:

 - Why is Batman more iconic than, say, Aquaman?
 Why is Catwoman more iconic than Poison Ivy?
 Come up with a list of super iconic characters and characters who are well known but not as iconic, yet comparable.
 Compare and contrast!

 - Who is your favorite character (iconic or not) in film or literature?
 What was it that made the character so compelling to you?
 Was it the character’s looks?
 Attitude?
 Backstory?

-- There are popular characters, like Atticus Finch (To Kill a Mockingbird), and then there are truly iconic characters like Batman, Indiana Jones, and Mary Poppins.
+- There are popular characters, like Atticus Finch (To Kill a Mockingbird), and then there are truly iconic characters like Batman, Harry Potter, and Mary Poppins.
 What’s the difference between a popular character and an iconic character?
 What makes one character popular while another becomes iconic?

-Do you prefer larger-than-life, iconic characters or do you like characters that are subtler?
+Do you prefer larger-than-life, iconic characters or do you like characters that are subtler and more nuanced?
 Are your favorite stories plot-driven or character-driven?
 Can you think of any other iconic characters?
 What other similarities do iconic or popular characters have in common?
 Share your thoughts by leaving a comment.